 How many syllabi note that certain formative assessments (perhaps incremental quizzes or other checks for understanding along the way) make up a certain percentage of the overall course grade?

-This portion of the course grade may indicate how students are doing with regard to the course goals at a specific point in time, but what if some learners just need a bit more time and practice, and they are able to perform well on the same questions or assessments by the end of the course?
-Perhaps they end the course knowing what they are expected to know, but their grade does not necessarily indicate that.
+This part of the course grade may show how students are doing with regard to the course goals at a specific point in time, but what if some learners just need a bit more time and practice, and they are able to perform well on the same questions or assessments by the end of the course?
+Perhaps they end the course knowing what they are expected to know, but their grade does not necessarily show that.
 This is common in courses where the first few assignments make up a significant percentage of the overall course grade.
-Once more, it is measuring not just what students have learned, but whether or not they are able to do it quickly.
+Once more, it is measuring not just what students have learned, but whether they are able to do it quickly.
 So many grades have “time” measures hidden beneath the surface.

 There are alternatives.
 Letter grades are a technology that is less than two-hundred years old, and plenty of people learned plenty of things prior to that.
 There are many who are reconsidering these things, and yet others would consider this work of the radical and unrealistic.
 I regard it a pursuit of the realistic in lieu of an educational paradigm that values diagrams over pictures.